MetaMask/metamask-docs/wallet/reference/provider-api.md

 ---
-description: MetaMask Ethereum provider API reference
+description: See the MetaMask Ethereum provider API reference.
 sidebar_position: 3
 ---